abhinavsinha001/spark/docs/monitoring.md

 - namespace=JVMCPU
   - jvmCpuTime

-- namespace=ExecutorMetrics
-  - **note:** these metrics are conditional to a configuration parameter:
-    `spark.metrics.executorMetricsSource.enabled` (default is true)
-  - This source contains memory-related metrics.
-A full list of available metrics in this namespace can be found in the corresponding entry for the Executor component instance.

 - namespace=plugin.\<Plugin Class Name>
   - Optional namespace(s).
 Metrics in this namespace are defined by user-supplied code, and configured using the Spark plugin API.
 See "Advanced Instrumentation" below for how to load